-Mr W was provided with a document from a UK law firm headed Report on Principal Terms of Documentation Salinas Sea Cape Verde.
+Also in February 2013 Mr S was provided with a document from a UK law firm headed Report on Principal Terms of Documentation Salinas Sea Cape Verde.
+This showed Mr S was paying just over £50,000 for a 50% share in a unit in the Salinas Sea development.